Hierarchical Language Models for Semantic Navigation and Manipulation in an Aerial-Ground Robotic System: Methods

 The \texttt{quad\_construct\_map()} function enables high-level spatial understanding by fusing perception, motion context, and language reasoning.
 It serves as the semantic foundation for downstream planning by generating a global map from aerial image observations.
 The process consists of the following steps and is illustrated in Figure \ref{fig:map}:

 \begin{itemize} \item Local Map Generation: The aerial robot executes a predefined waypoint path to collect bird-view images.
 Each image is processed by the VLM to produce local semantic maps containing object classes and positions. \item Global Map Integration: The LLM receives a concatenated textual representation of all local semantic maps and infers a spatially consistent global map.
 This process involves cross-map validation, confidence reasoning, and label disambiguation.
-The global map will keep updating during task execution. \end{itemize}
+Meanwhile, the global map will keep updating during task execution. \end{itemize}

-\subsubsection{Aerial robot - Global path planning}
+\subsubsection{Aerial Robot - Global Path Planning}

 As the leader in the aerial-ground robotic system, the aerial robot plans a globally optimal path that not only avoids obstacles but also dynamically guides the ground robot.
-The function \texttt{quad\_planning\_start()} enables autonomous navigation and obstacle avoidance by generating a collision-free path from a global semantic map.
+The function \texttt{quad\_planning\_start()} (the aerial robot’s global path planner) enables autonomous navigation and obstacle avoidance by generating a collision-free path from a global semantic map.
 This path guides the ground robot by defining a dynamically updated spatial target (zero point), allowing it to follow the aerial robot through task-relevant areas with global awareness.

 Given the semantic map from the LLM and object classification from the VLM (\texttt{type: target, main, obstacle, landmark}) with their coordinates (\texttt{coordinate}), the system constructs a task-specific cost function for global path optimization.
-This path ensures smoothness and collision avoidance through spline interpolation and constraint minimization techniques.
+This path ensures smoothness and collision avoidance through spline interpolation and optimization techniques.
 Details of this optimization are described mathematically below.

-Spline Path Generation: The initial path is defined by control points interpolated using B-splines to ensure smooth trajectories.
-Control points \( \mathbf{C} = \{ \mathbf{c}_0, \mathbf{c}_1, \ldots, \mathbf{c}_n \} \) are initially placed along a straight line connecting the \texttt{main} to the \texttt{target} or guided toward a specified \texttt{landmark}.
-This approach provides a straightforward and feasible initial path for subsequent optimization.
-The B-spline \( \mathbf{S}(u) \) is formulated as: